Find and fix writing mistakes instantly

 Want a quick break before you begin?
 Look at this helpful spell check before working on your next writing assignment!
 It spots grammar errors you may want to correct before turning in your paper.
 Also need a bibliography?
 Try Citation Machine to easily create citations in MLA format!

 Some sentences are simple.
 To be “simple” just means that a sentence expresses a complete thought.
 To do this, a sentence will explain an action using a verb and include a noun that completes the action.
 Here are some examples of simple sentences:

 However, not all sentences are simple.
 Some contain two complete thoughts, known as independent clauses.
 For instance, you have:

-In these examples there are two related things occurring; each could make their own individual sentences.
-However, joining words connect the clauses and help the audience understand the big picture.
+In these examples, there are two related things occurring; each could be its own individual sentence.
+However, joining words connect clauses and help the audience understand the big picture.
 Click site to learn about these two sentence forms.